 After the workshop and in line with the established action plan, two internal consultation meetings were convened by the leader of the working team, Mr Viengeo Souksavatdy, Deputy-Director of the Lao Heritage Department, in September and October 2017.
 These meetings allowed the working team to verify and compile additional information to be integrated in the QPR report.

 STELLA, a cultural and creative industries hub, was established to be a central organization to foster exchanges among civil society organizations in the CCI sector and to house a virtual hub including all the useful legal frameworks and documents, directory for CCI, blogs and online forums.
 STELLA was selected following an open call for proposals.

 A virtual hub (http://www.moomcreative.org) has been set up by STELLA to assist and promote the creative sector in Lao PDR.
 The website features the profiles of 29 individuals and organizations in different domains of the cultural and creative industries.
 The site also shares relevant news and information on events relevant to the creative sector, as well as relevant policies and documents related to the operation of a creative sector organization such as law on enterprises.

-From the CSOs side, the identified partner STELLA is fully on board.
-Stella has successfully set up the physical culture hub in October 2017.The physical hub was not an expected output of this project, but the partners felt it was necessary in the context of Lao PDR.
-It will be used for stakeholders’ exchanges as well as special events (seminars, emerging artists’ fair, capacity-building events).
-The hub will be officially launched on the third week of January 2018.
+In October 2017, STELLA also set up a physical culture hub.
+This physical hub was not a planned part of the project, but the partners deemed its creation necessary in the context of Lao PDR.
+The physical hub will be used for stakeholders’ exchanges as well as for hosting special events, including seminars, emerging artists’ fairs, and capacity-building events.
+The hub was officially opened in the third week of January 2018.